 After rinsing, you should let the teapot dry completely before storing it.
 This will prevent and mold and weird smells from developing on the inside of the pot.
 You can use a cloth or towel to dry the outside, but for more delicate unglazed clay kyusu, you’d ideally let the inside air dry completely.

 If you don’t have time to let it dry naturally, you can use a soft cloth or paper towel to dry the inside.
-I find that leaving a paper towel or tissue inside the teapot during storage can help soak up any remaining moisture.
+We find that leaving a paper towel or tissue inside the teapot during storage can help soak up any remaining moisture.

 Avoid soaps, abrasives, and other cleaners unless absolutely necessary